-- Share of employees located in countries with less regulation and measures to promote fair working conditions - Number of employees working in call centres and measures to ensure good working conditions - Annualized attrition rate - Restructuring: number of people concerned, share of beneficiaries of mitigation measures (early retirement, training and job-search assistance, etc.), compensatory measures, etc.
+- Share of employees located in countries with less regulation and measures to promote fair working conditions and a sustained social dialogue. - Number of employees working in call centres as moderators of content and measures to ensure good working conditions as well as psycho-social risk management. - Diversity and well-being measures: adapted policy and alert mechanisms, academic partnerships and "diversity" objectives quantified at any hierarchical level, zero tolerance for abusive behaviour. - Annualized attrition rate. - Restructuring: number of people concerned, share of beneficiaries of mitigation measures (early retirement, training and job-search assistance, etc.), compensatory measures, etc.